 3. Success Variables for Transformation A

-Within your current business, there is a job to be done that your customers are looking for.
+Within your current business, there are customers seeking additional value.
 Can you project that forward?
-Can you do that more efficiently so that you can capture more value all the way through to fund Transformation B. Is there a niche that you can work towards?
-If you’re really tied, you don’t have to do everything, but if you can do that core piece of the job to be done with value, then maybe there is a niche in the future and that’s the dimensions of Transformation A.
+Can you do that more efficiently so that you can capture more value all the way through to fund Transformation B?
+Is there a niche you can capture?
+You don’t have to do everything at once, but if you can achieve that core piece of the work to add value, then maybe there is a niche in the future.
+That’s the dimensions of Transformation A.

 4. Transformation B Success

-This is the growth engine transformation is where we look to see where the puck will be.
-If disruption is good news and it levels the playing field and creates a new opportunity, where will the puck and the opportunity be, and can we skate to there?
-And that’s the question for Transformation B.
+This is the growth engine transformation which is where we look to see where the puck (ice hockey analogy) will be.
+If disruption is good news and it levels the playing field, creating new opportunities– where will the puck and the opportunity be?
+Can we skate to this place?
+That’s the question for Transformation B.

-It then says, where is the value gonna be created?
+It also asks the question where is the value going to be created?
 Value then comes from simplifying the complex or making the previously inaccessible accessible.
-So there are two ways to look at how value will be created in a post-disruption world.
+These are two ways to look at how value will be created in a post-disruption world.

 5. Speed of Arriving at Just the Right Time

-I think that this is a great model to follow for organisations undergoing a period of transformation.
+I think that this is a great model for organisations undergoing a period of transformation.

 Remember, A + B + C = success.

-The question is, in your strategy, do you have the dimensions of how you are doing now, how value will be created in the future, and how are you preserving your advantage across the two phases?
+The question is, within your strategy, do you have the dimensions of how you are performing now, how new value will be created in the future, and are you preserving your advantage across the two phases?